 Very Low-Quality Vehicle Maintenance

-Now there are quite a few accidents that are caused by cars that aren’t properly maintained.
+There are quite a few accidents that are caused by cars that aren’t properly maintained.
 It is very different from an accident caused by a defective vehicle.
 Not being maintained by the owner is a fault of the vehicle’s owner.

 Drivers are responsible for making sure that their vehicles are in good working order.
 If they fail to maintain their vehicle’s health, they are solely responsible for any and all accidents resulting from negligence.